Created by Titas Mallick

 Observation:

-Conclusion: Saliva contains enzymes that begin the process of chemical digestion in the mouth.
+Conclusion: Saliva contains enzymes that begin the process of chemical digestion by breaking down starch into sugars in the mouth.

 Aim: To demonstrate how the movement of the diaphragm affects the lungs.